AdobeDocs/campaign-web.en/help/v8/audience/manage-services.md

 1. By default, services are stored in the **[!UICONTROL Services and Subscriptions]** folder.
 You can change it by browsing to the desired location.
 [Learn how to work with folders](../get-started/permissions.md#folders)

 1. By default, subscriptions are unlimited.

     You can disable the **[!UICONTROL Unlimited validity period]** option to define a validity duration for the service.

-    In the example below, after 20 days:
+Once the validity period ends:
-    * No recipients will be able to subscribe to this service anymore.
+    * No recipients can subscribe to this service anymore
-    * All subscribers to this service will be automatically unsubscribed after 20 days.
-[Learn more](#automatic-unsubscription)
+    * All subscribers to this service are automatically unsubscribed

     ![](assets/service-create-validity-period.png)